Skip to main content

 }

-External plugins cover the vast majority of use cases.
+External plugins cover most use cases.
 AST-based config parsing (like the built-in ESLint or Vite plugins do) requires a built-in Rust plugin.

 JSON Schema